an independent Search Engine for VPSs ranked by price

 # modprobe zfs

-Now the live OS has the ZFS kernel module and the ZFS utilities required to format your VPS root file system.
+Now the live OS has the ZFS kernel module and the ZFS utilities required to format your VPS root filesystem.

 Step 4: Partition the VPS disk

-1. If you stored the live ISO in /dev/vda1 you may not alter that partition now because the live system depends on it, and no partitioning whatsoever will be done to the VPS disk.
+1. If you stored the live ISO in /dev/vda2 you may not alter that partition now because the live system depends on it, and no partitioning whatsoever will be done to the VPS disk.
 ZFS will be formatted on the existing /dev/vda2 partition, and /dev/vda1 will remain as is and later be repurposed as your permanent boot partition for storing the kernel and initrd.
 Skip to Step 5.

-2. If your live environment does not depend on an ISO file stored on the VPS disk, repartition the disk creating one small boot partition for GRUB2, and one large partition for the ZFS root that extends over all remaining disk space.
+2. If your live environment does not depend on an ISO file stored on the VPS disk, repartition the disk by creating one small boot partition for GRUB2, and one large partition for the ZFS root that extends over all remaining disk space.
 Execute fdisk to create the two following partitions:

 # fdisk /dev/vda